Loading Events

 Lewes Bonfire Night

 Every year on 5 November, the historic town of Lewes hosts one of the UK’s most famous Bonfire Night celebrations.
-Known as the “Bonfire Capital of the World”, Lewes Bonfire Night attracts thousands of visitors who come to experience its torchlit processions, dramatic fireworks, traditional costumes, and centuries-old Sussex customs.
+Known as the “Bonfire Capital of the World”, Lewes Bonfire attracts thousands of visitors who come to experience its torchlit processions, dramatic fireworks, traditional costumes, and centuries-old Sussex customs.

 Dating back over 400 years, the event commemorates both the failed Gunpowder Plot of 1605 and the 17 Protestant martyrs burned at the stake in Lewes during the Marian persecutions.
 Today, six local bonfire societies parade through the town carrying flaming torches, burning crosses, banners, and elaborate effigies before heading to individual bonfire sites for fireworks and celebrations.

 Because bonfire night is so popular, travel restrictions and road closures are put in place every year.
-Organisers strongly advise planning ahead, as trains, parking, and accommodation become extremely limited.
+Organisers strongly advise planning ahead, as trains, parking and accommodation become extremely limited.

 Details